kjhass/PublicKB/Container Services/creating-a-docker-swarm-in-clc.md

 ```
 The output of the command should indicate that the node joined the swarm as a worker.

-3) Repeat steps 1) & 2) for each of the remaining worker nodes that need to join the swarm.
+3) Repeat steps 1) and 2) for each of the remaining worker nodes that need to join the swarm.

 ### Validate the Cluster